 Americans understand it.

-It's a a tragedy, but one that was preventable, and that was all due to policy and to our failure to secure the borders.
+And that was all due to policy and to our failure to secure the borders.

-Uh that's really not a solution to our immigration problems.
+That's really not a solution to our immigration problems.

-It was put together by senior officials at all the immigration agencies saying what needs to be done to secure the border, to stop the influx of illegal aliens from Central America, the unaccompanied minors and their families, to fix the broken asylum system, to implement mandatory e-verify, to reduce chain migration, end the visa lottery, uh build some barriers at the wall, and um prevent gang members from getting green cards and so on.
+It was put together by senior officials at all the immigration agencies saying what needs to be done to secure the border, to stop the influx of illegal aliens from Central America, the unaccompanied minors and their families, to fix the broken asylum system, to implement mandatory e-verify, to reduce chain migration, end the visa lottery, build some barriers at the wall, and prevent gang members from getting green cards and so on.

 A very fine list of things, and that ought to be a starting point.